MatthewCondon/Commercial_Vessel_FIR/Tools/Data_Viewers/VIEWGPX.md

 ## Requirements
 **.gpx** file

 This may be collected from some VDR models or produced/converted from analysis.
-GPX requires three columns: time, latitude, and longitude
+GPX requires three columns: time, latitude, and longitude.
+Additional data may be inserted into the file, as VIEWGPX also tracks elevation and speed.

 ## Usage
 https://www.viewgpx.com/dashboard#google_vignette